mtapalla/EasyBenchmarker/README.md

 ![alt text](http://repo.tapalla.com/images/benchmarker0.png "Easy Benchmarker")

-This app is used to benchmark measurements with the instrument set at a specific state.
+This app is used to benchmark measurements with the instrument set or loaded to a specific state.

-### Example
+### Instructions
-**Benchmarking ACP Measurements**

 1. Populate the fields
   * __VISA Address__ The VISA address of the instrument (e.g. tcpip0::ip_address::instr)